 - Most of the interviews were geographically distributed as follows: 50% northeast, 20% southeast, 10% midwest and the balance scattered across the country.

 - Racially the mix was: 80% Caucasian with the balance Spanish, Portuguese, African American and other.

 - 19% were Jewish and the balance primarily Christian.

 - In the wealthy group, 214 were men the rest women.
 In the poor group 114 were men, the rest women.

 - Ages ranged from 42 to 85.
 60% were age 60 or older.

 I gathered data for both groups regarding their careers/employment, the % born to wealth, poverty or the middle-class, spending habits, academic performance, education, perceptions of wealth/poverty, various health data, inherited money data, gambling habits, home ownership, car ownership, reading habits, relationship management, savings habits, self-improvement habits, time management habits, beliefs, vacation habits, volunteering habits, networking habits, voting habits, work-related data.

-For about one year I spoke to nearly 2,000 high school and college students around the New York metropolitan area, sharing my research.
-I realized that that approach would never allow me to get this important research out there to the millions in the world who were struggling with poverty.
+For close to 18 months I spoke to nearly 2,000 high school and college students around the New York metropolitan area, sharing my research.
+I eventually realized that that approach would never allow me to get this important research out there to the millions in the world who were struggling with poverty.
 So, I decided to write a book about what I learned from my research.
 Over the past 8 years I have written 4 such books.
 Three became international bestsellers in 6 countries.
 My 4th book is scheduled for release at the end of 2016.
 In the course of my speaking engagements, I’ve given away more than 2,000 books to those that need them the most, the poor (each book costs me about $3.50).